 Performance tuning #

 Cluster components of VictoriaLogs automatically adjust their settings for the best performance and the lowest resource usage on the given hardware.
-So there is no need in any tuning of these components in general.
+So there is no need for any tuning of these components in general.
 The following options can be used for achieving higher performance / lower resource usage on systems with constrained resources:

 Advanced usage #